opendaylight/bgpcep/docs/graph/graph-user-guide-graph-model.rst

 A new yang model is provided as an alternative to the IETF yang-te-topo model and IETF RFC8345 for several reasons:

 * Some link and node parameters (e.g. Segment Routing, TE Metric extensions) which are available in IP/MPLS networks, through the IGP-TE or BGP-LS protocols (see Linkstate Routes in BGP RIB) are not present in the IETF ted model
- * Node and link identifier are represented as string in the IETF ted model which it is not efficient when looking into a HashMap() to find node or link by its identifier
+* Node and link identifiers are represented as strings in the IETF ted model, which it is not efficient when looking into a HashMap() to find a node or a link by its identifier
 * Even if LinkstateTopologyBuilder() provided mechanism to fulfil IETF ted model in the datastore, the NodeHolder an TpHolder classes have been defined as private, and thus could not be used outside the LinkstateTopologyBuilder() class

 Graph and Algorithm have been also designed to be used by other projects (e.g. openflow) which not control IP/MPLS network.
 Thus, even if the graph